Jonathan Crouch thinks Ssangyong's Korando deserves a place on any family SUV buyer's shopping list.

 Ten Second Review

-Here's a properly capable family-sized SUV for the price of a feebly capable supermini-sized one.
-SsangYong's Korando has previously been something of a fringe player in the value reaches of the Crossover class, but this MK4 model aims to edge into the mainstream.
-It's well equipped, quite smart and can tow up to 2.2-tonnes.
+Ssangyong's Korando has previously been something of a fringe player in the value reaches of the mid-sized SUV class, but this MK4 model aims to edge into the mainstream.
+It's well equipped, rather smart and can tow up to 2.0-tonnes.
 Sounds promising.

 Buying a mid-sized family-shaped SUV can be an expensive business these days.
 The ones you can have for anywhere near £20,000 tend to offer weedy performance and a relatively cramped interior.
 It's far more typical to be paying £25,000-£30,000 for a 'Qashqai'-class family hatchback-based Crossover of this kind and many plusher models sit in the £30,000-£40,000 bracket.

 So what are we to make of this, the fourth generation version of Ssangyong's Korando?
 From launch, prices were pitched at a genuine £20,000, with a really nice one pitched at under £27,000.
 This model's also better equipped than most comparable rivals and can tow heavier loads.
 But all of this you'd maybe expect from a Ssangyong.
 Can this one though, offer a properly class-competitive proposition when it comes to things like fit and finish, drive dynamics, efficiency and safety?
 Let's find out.